 The toned and coloured (the red edging of the russet coats) black and white photograph is glued onto a white cardboard with a red frame over the lower margin and the inscription “I. Krieger.”
 The piece features a red lithographic vignette on the back, an overprint featuring an architectural decorative motif with an inscription in the middle of it: “I. Krieger / Photographer in Kraków / at the Main Market Square at ul. / św.
 Jana in / the corner house no. 37,” the inscription “Copyrights reserved” in the lower part.

 The value of the photographs in question stems from the fact that they were taken by Ignacy Krieger (1817 or 1820–17/06/1889 in Kraków), a Kraków photographer who took numerous photographs of the city, its monuments and inhabitants.
 He travelled abroad to improve his skills.
-He made portraits and photographs of an ethnographic nature, photographs of newly completed Krakow buildings, including photographs of the Juliusz Słowacki Theatre and the Adam Mickiewicz Monument — a part of the collection from the History of Photography Museum and showed as part of its permanent exhibition.
+He made portraits and photographs of an ethnographic nature, photographs of newly completed Kraków buildings, including photographs of the Juliusz Słowacki Theatre and the Adam Mickiewicz Monument — a part of the collection from the Museum of Photography in Kraków and showed as part of its permanent exhibition.
 Ignacy Krieger was buried at a new Jewish cemetery.
 His children, Natan and Amalia, were photographers, too.
 Ignacy Krieger’s oeuvre is kept at the Historical Museum of the City of Kraków.
 It is composed of about 9000 films with photographs by Ignacy, Natan and Amalia.
 Unfortunately, the studio equipment has dispersed.